vaboston/libvmod-uuid/README.rst

 available at http://www.ossp.org/pkg/lib/uuid/ or possibly as a prepackaged library (usually named uuid) from your linux distribution.

-This version of the VMOD requires the Varnish master branch after version 5.2.0, and is not compatible with any currently released versions of Varnish.
+This version of the VMOD requires Varnish since version 6.0.0 or the master branch.
 See the project source code repository for versions compatible with a Varnish release.

 INSTALLATION
 ============